 The geometric bound~\eqref{eq:geometric_bound} is saturated when the last term in Eq.~\eqref{eq:S4_general} vanishes, or equivalently,

 When the system has time reversal and inversion symmetry, the Berry connection $\vec{A}$ vanishes and $D_{\alpha} = \partial_{\alpha}$.
 In this case, the saturation condition~\eqref{eq:saturate_condition} becomes $(1-P)\ket{\nabla^2 u} = 0$.
-This condition can be viewed as a generalized form of Laplace's equation that includes the factor $1-P$.
-For this reason, we shall call a band that satisfies Eq.~\eqref{eq:saturate_condition} a \textit{harmonic band}, analogous to harmonic functions that satisfy the regular Laplace's equation.
-When the harmonic band is filled, the geometric bound~\eqref{eq:geometric_bound} is saturated.
+This condition can be viewed as a generalized form of Laplace's equation with the factor $1-P$.
+Therefore, we shall call a band satisfying Eq.~\eqref{eq:saturate_condition} a \textit{harmonic band}, analogous to harmonic functions that satisfy the regular Laplace's equation.
+When the filled band is harmonic, the geometric bound~\eqref{eq:geometric_bound} is saturated.

 Finally, we note that the last term in Eq. \eqref{eq:S4_general}, $\mel{D^2 u}{(1-P)}{D^2 u}$, cannot be written in terms of the quantum metric and Berry curvature.
 Instead, it represents a new kind of geometry contained in the structure factor.
 A detailed study will be reported elsewhere~\cite{onishi2025}.